-The first year of the fellowship provides trainees with in-depth experience with the full spectrum of patients, problems, and settings that geriatricians are likely to encounter.
-Upon successful completion of the year, fellows may take the American Board of Internal Medicine Certificate of Added Qualifications in Geriatrics.
-Experiences and training sites include the following:
+The Duke Geriatrics fellowship program has a long tradition of excellence in training physicians in clinical care, teaching, and research.
+The first year of the fellowship provides trainees with in-depth experiences with the full spectrum of patients, problems, and settings that geriatricians are likely to encounter, across a variety of clinical settings.
+Upon successful completion of the year, fellows may take the American Board of Internal Medicine Geriatric Medicine Certification Exam.

-After the first year, fellows also complete an additional year or two of coursework and training and undertake scholarly projects in their field of interest, which may include clinical or basic science research, curriculum design and clinical education, public health and health policy, health administration, quality improvement and patient safety.
-The format is both intensive and flexible, allowing participants to customize their training to suit their personal career goals.
+In addition to a robust clinical experience, the mentoring and academic activities provided in the course of the fellowship help trainees identify career goals and take the crucial steps toward achieving them, no matter their ultimate area of practice.
+After the first year, fellows have the option to complete an additional year or two of coursework and training and undertake scholarly projects in their field of interest, which may include clinical or basic science research, curriculum design and clinical education, public health and health policy, health administration, quality improvement and patient safety.
+Please see the Advanced Fellowship Training Page for more information.

 Experiences in Long-Term Care and Rehabilitation